hdlopez/clean-architecture-golang/README.md

 In order to demostrate my idea with an almost real example, I created a API which handles messages.

-> This is a work in progress.
-There's still a lot of work to do.
-PRs are welcome :)

 ## Frameworks

 The example uses the following frameworks: